 The Sprint Review takes place at the end of the Sprint and is designed to gather actionable feedback on what the Team has completed.
-This ceremony, also known as the "Demo", is an exciting opportunity for the team to showcase its work and to inspect the overall roadmap for the product.
+This ceremony, also known as the "Demo", is an exciting opportunity for the team to showcase its work and to inspect the overall roadmap for the product (Product Backlog).

 The purpose of the demonstration is to produce a conversation between the Team and the stakeholders about how to make the product better.
 The Product Owner incorporates the lessons learned during the conversation into the Product Backlog, completing yet another inspect and adapt cycle.
 The meeting itself should be strictly time boxed to no more than an hour per week of Sprint.
 (So a two-week Sprint would have a two-hour review and a one-week sprint a one-hour review.)

+Another important, but often overlooked aspect of the review is to have working software.
+The point of the review is to get feedback from the customer and end user.
+If the software isn't tested and working then its not possible to start this important feedback loop.
 Remember, the review does include a demonstration, but the focus should be a conversation.
-In the video below Jeff explains how this ceremony came about.
+In the video Jeff explains how this ceremony came about.

 - Attendees include the Scrum Team and key stakeholders invited by the Product Owner;